cormachogan/fcdinfo-operator/README.md

 ### Step 6.1 - Open a session to vSphere ###

 __Note:__ Let's first look at the login function which resides in __main.go__.
 This __vlogin__ function creates the vSphere session in main.go.
 One thing to note is that I am enabling insecure logins (true) by default.
 This is something that you may wish to change in your code.
-One other item to note is that I am testing two different client logins here, govmomi.Client and vim25.Client.
-The govmomi.Client uses Finder for getting vsphere information, and treats the vSphere inventory as a virtual filesystem.
-The vim25.Client uses ContainerView, and tends to generate more response data.
+One other item to note is that I am testing two different client logins here, __govmomi.Client__ and __vim25.Client__.
+The govmomi.Client uses __Finder__ for getting vSphere information, and treats the vSphere inventory as a virtual filesystem.
+The vim25.Client uses __ContainerView__, and tends to generate more response data.
 As mentioned, this is a tutorial, so this operator shows both login types simply for informational purposes.
+Most likely, you could achieve the same results using a single login client.

 ```go
 //
 // - vSphere session login function
 //